Makubetsu Station: History

-Makubetsu Station opened on 21 October 1905 as Yamuwakka Station (止若駅).
+Makubetsu Station opened on 21 October 1905 as Yamuwakka Station (止若駅) on the Japanese Government Railways.
 It was renamed to its current name, Makubetsu Station, in 1963.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the Hokkaido Railway Company (JR Hokkaido).

+Passenger statistics

+In fiscal 2018, the station was used by under 386 passengers daily.